BBVA/devstack/docs/index.md

 ## Devstack configuration

 People who have launched a devstack VM know that there are a lot of variables.
-We have tried collect almost all services and plugins in the YAML file and simplify the use ot them.
+We have tried collect almost all services and plugins in the YAML file and simplify the use of them.

 ## Create a VM